I owe a big part of my training consistency to the uplifting beat sound of music.

 A study conducted at Brunel University has confirmed that putting on the headphones while running could boost endurance by up to 15 percent.
 That can be a huge help, especially if you are facing a training plateau, or looking to improve your performance.

-Running to Music – Boost Endurance With Your Headphones On !
+How to Boost Endurance With Your Headphones On

 Without further ado, here is how to make the most out of your playlists while running: